PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/DoublesLeveling.md

 - Move up/down. (bias up)
 - Move up/down. (bias down)

 The "bias" will make it travel in that direction a little bit more.
-So if you're standing against a wall that's unbounded on the other wide, you'll want to bias in the direction of the wall to avoid drifting away from it.
+So if you're standing against a wall that's unbounded on the other side, you'll want to bias in the direction of the wall to avoid drifting away from it.

 ### Move Duration: